-We have audited the accompanying consolidated and combined balance sheets of Patriot Transportation Holding, Inc. as of September 30, 2016 and 2015, and the related consolidated and combined statements of income, comprehensive income, shareholder's equity/net investment, and cash flows for years ended September 30, 2016, 2015 and 2014.
+We have audited the accompanying consolidated and combined balance sheets of Patriot Transportation Holding, Inc. as of September 30, 2017 and 2016, and the related consolidated and combined statements of income, comprehensive income, shareholder's equity/net investment, and cash flows for the years ended September 30, 2017, 2016 and 2015.
 These consolidated and combined financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated and combined financial statements based on our audits.